elyzzab/learning-python/README.md

 # learning-python
-For practice projects from Codeacademy's Learn Python 3 course, etc.
+Thanks for viewing my Python repository.
+These are examples of Python code written for Codeacademy's Learn Python 3 course, etc.